flux10n/flux10n/README.md

 ## About me

+Hey outsider you are now on my github.
 I am someone who likes to play in cyber world & I want to make it all a dream.

 * [My projects github](?)
 * [Instagram personal account](?)